Corner Shot: Special Forces will fire under a degree

 “We came from the corner” and “Nobody wanted to die”: sheltering devices go back to the 19th century.
 The problem, as you will see, is not new.
 With the advent of firearms weapons Russians, Germans, Americans and Israelis tried to solve it in their own way.
 The devices were not so hot, but interesting and interesting.

-Let's start with ours, with Russian.
-In the book of Yu.
-F. Katorin, N. L. Volkovsky, and V. V. Tarnavsky, “Unique and Paradoxical Military Equipment,” it is reported that as early as 1868, the artillery general Mayevsky proposed to make the barrel of a cannon curved.
+Let's start with ours, with the Russians.
+In the book by Yu.
+F. Katrin, N. L. Volkovsky and V. V. Tarnavsky "Unique and paradoxical military equipment" it is reported that back in 1868 artillery General Maievsky proposed making the gun barrel curved.

 But the curve of the barrel - agree that this is a funny solution to the problem one of the first comes to mind - it was needed not for shooting from the corner, but to improve the quality of firing disc shells.